-5.3.
+6.3.
 Implications for non-SBC checks

-As a contribution to the broader discussion about validation of Bayesian computation, we show that SBC and data-averaged posterior provide different checks, despite being repeatedly conflated in the literature (see Section 3.5).
+As a contribution to the broader discussion about validation of Bayesian computation, we show that SBC and the data-averaged posterior provide different checks, despite being repeatedly conflated in the literature (see Section 3.5).
 We leave a more detailed comparison of SBC and data-averaged posterior as future work, although there are some tentative arguments to believe that SBC provides stricter checks.

-SBC is not the only approach to validating Bayesian computation that relies on choosing specific test quantities-test quantities are fundamental to the methods of Geweke (2004), Cook, Gelman, and Rubin (2006), Prangle et al. (2014), Gandy and Scott (2020), and Cockayne et al. (2020).
-We suspect that many of the considerations regarding their choice for SBC are applicable more generally also in these other approaches.
+SBC is not the only approach to validating Bayesian computation that relies on choosing specific test quantities-test quantities are fundamental to the methods of Geweke (2004), Prangle et al. (2014), Gandy and Scott (2020), and Cockayne et al. (2022).
+We suspect that many of the considerations regarding their choice for SBC are applicable also in these other approaches.